-Michael P. Wolf is an Associate Professor of Philosophy at Washington and Jefferson College.
+Michael P. Wolf is Professor of Philosophy at Washington and Jefferson College.
 This is what he would look like if he were a small black cat.

 I graduated from the University of Pittsburgh in 1993 and Georgetown in 1999.
 I then taught at a small college in Michigan for three years and in California for five years before taking my current job much closer to home.
 I used to play and write a lot of music, but not so much of late.
 When I grow up, I want to be John Coltrane, but I won’t be.
 So, I’m just going to try to be Mike Watt instead.

 I was once waiting for a load to finish in a coin-op laundromat in Arlington, Virginia, when a woman approached me.
 Feeling I was due for social sanction, she yelled, “MEN DON’T HAVE LONG HAIR!!!”

 To which I replied, “I appear to be a counterexample.”